Balinsky’s Sprite (Pseudagrion inopinatum)

 Behaviour

-The Yellow-faced Sprite is most active from September to May (see Phenology below).
+It is most active from early October until late March (see Phenology below).

 Status and Conservation

-The Yellow-faced Sprite is common but localised throughout its range.
-It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+Balinsky’s Sprite is a rare and localised endemic.
+It is listed as Near Threatened in the IUCN Red List of Threatened Species.

 Distribution

-Below is a map showing the distribution of records for Yellow-faced Sprite in the OdonataMAP database as at February 2020.
+Below is a map showing the distribution of records for Balinsky’s Sprite in the OdonataMAP database as at February 2020.

-Below is a map showing the distribution of records for Yellow-faced Sprite in the OdonataMAP database as of December 2024.
+Below is a map showing the distribution of records for Balinsky’s Sprite in the OdonataMAP database as of December 2024.

 The next map below is an imputed map, produced by an interpolation algorithm, which attempts to generate a full distribution map from the partial information in the map above.
 This map will be improved by the submission of records to the OdonataMAP section of the Virtual Museum.